mk-fg/nfc-epaper-writer/README.md

     % docker build --output type=local,dest=. .
     ```

-    This will use [Dockerfile] as a recipe to build `app-debug.apk` file and copy it to the current directory (next to that Dockerfile).
+    This will use [Dockerfile] as a recipe for `app-debug.apk` and put it next to that Dockerfile.

 -   Copy generated `app-debug.apk` file to an Android device, and open it there (e.g. find and tap on it in Files app).